alicenstar/twitter-site/README.md

-# A Twitter-like site
+# Social Media Post Site

-This is a site I built with Python/Django.
-On it, users can create accounts and create, edit, and delete posts.
+Twitter-like site built with Python and Django, where users can create accounts and create, edit, and delete posts.
 Complete with pagination, 'likes', and the ability to follow/unfollow other users.

-# Demo
+## Demo

-You can find a demo of it [here](https://youtu.be/OW8n-k8komY)!
+Site hosted [here](https://twitter-site.herokuapp.com/) using Heroku!

+## Tech Stack

+**Client:** Python, Django, JavaScript, CSS

+**Server:** Whitenoise, Postgres